ilie1988/italo-observer/README.md

 Quick and dirty setup instructions for now:

     git submodule update --init --recursive
-    cd pylokimq
+    cd pyitalomq
     mkdir build
     cd build
     cmake ..
     make -j6
     cd ../..
-    ln -s pylokimq/build/pylokimq/pylokimq.cpython-*.so .
+    ln -s pyitalomq/build/pyitalomq/pyitalomq.cpython-*.so .
     sudo apt install python3-flask python3-babel python3-pygments

 (Note that we require a very recent python3-jinja package (2.11+), which may not be installed by the above.)

-You'll also need to run lokid with `--lmq-local-control ipc:///path/to/loki-observer/mainnet.sock`.
+You'll also need to run italod with `--lmq-local-control ipc:///path/to/italo-observer/mainnet.sock`.

 ## Running in debug mode